Ian Nagle

 Ian William Nagle (born 17 October 1988) is a retired Irish rugby union player, who last played for Italian United Rugby Championship side Zebre.
 Nagle began his career with home province Munster, before stints abroad with English sides Newcastle Falcons and London Irish.
 Whilst in England, Nagle also represented Cambridge University, before he returned to Ireland to join Leinster in 2016, as well as joining Ulster on loan during the 2018–19 season.
 He played in the second row.

 Club career

 Munster

 Nagle made his Munster debut against Dragons in March 2010.
 He was on a full contract with Munster, having been promoted from the academy for the 2010–11 season.
-In November 2010, he was named Man of the Match in Munster's historic win over Australia in Thomond Park.
+In November 2010, he was named Man of the Match in Munster's historic win over Australia at Thomond Park.
 Nagle was part of the Munster A team that won the 2011–12 British and Irish Cup on 27 April 2012.
 Nagle signed a one-year contract extension with Munster in early April 2013.
 In April 2014, it was announced that Nagle would be leaving Munster.